 Outaouais Integrated Health and Social Services Centre

-*This project of raised indoor planters is currently in place in two CHSLDs in Gatineau: CHSLD Lionel-Émond (Hull sector), CHSLD Aylmer and CHSLD Ernest-Brisson (Gatineau sector).
+*This project of raised indoor planters is currently in place in three CHSLDs in Gatineau: CHSLD Lionel-Émond (Hull sector), CHSLD Aylmer and CHSLD Ernest-Brisson (Gatineau sector).